telerik/ajax-docs/api/server/Telerik.Web.UI.HtmlChart.PlotArea/CommonTooltipsAppearance.md

 Specifies background color of the tooltips

+###  BorderAppearance `BorderAppearance`

+Specifies the border settings of the tooltip.

 ###  ClientTemplate `String`

 A way to define a client-side template for the labels appearance.